-In the prior year, our auditor's report included a key audit matter in relation to recoverability of receivables, consolidation of Xaar 3D and the EPS business.
-In the current year:
+In the prior year, our auditor's report included a key audit matter in relation to inventory provisioning within the EPS business.
+In the current year, this no longer represents a key audit matter given the steps management have taken to remediate the previously reported significant control deficiencies.